 - better planning of in-progress and subsequent releases;

 - more time for pre-release testing and development infrastructure improvements;

 - less frequent updating for users and third-party services.

-This change to the release cycle length affects how they line up with the auto-senescence feature we introduced in the 1.0.9 update and the 18 week schedule it runs on.
+This change to the release cycle length affects how they line up with the end-of-support halt feature (previously called “auto-senescence”) we introduced in the 1.0.9 update and the 18 week schedule it runs on.
 We do not plan on updating the deprecation time frame so now a version will become deprecated at about the same time the 3rd subsequent version is released.
 For example, version 1.0.9 will be deprecated just as version 1.0.12 is released.
 A warning will appear for nodes running the official Zcash client about two weeks before the version they are running is set to become deprecated.

-At block 193076, all nodes running version 1.0.9 which do not have the -disabledeprecation=1.0.9 flag set to opt out of auto-senescence will automatically shut down.
+At block 193076, all nodes running version 1.0.9 which do not have the -disabledeprecation=1.0.9 flag set to opt out of end-of-support halt will automatically shut down.
 These nodes should already be receiving a related message about the upcoming version deprecation.

 Of course we recommend that instead of using the configuration to disable deprecation of 1.0.9 that node operators update to the most recent version of zcashd or another well-maintained implementation.
 Client and network security improvements are often addressed in releases so it’s a good idea to always stay updated with the most recent version.
 If there is a particular reason why you cannot update or do not want to, please reach out to us in the community chat or by email so we can better understand your needs.
 We’re also happy to answer any questions about the release cycle or deprecation policy and will communicate any future changes to these processes we deem beneficial.